Two Factor Authentication

 BGSU account holders have the option to have Duo Two Factor Authentication remember their credentials when logging in to the MyBGSU portal for 30 days.
 This new feature will appear as a checkbox when the user first attempts to access the portal.
 Selecting this option will allow the user to bypass the two factor login for the next 30 days.
 When the 30 days have expired, the user will once again be prompted to authenticate using Duo, and from there, they may select this option again.
 There is no limit to the number of times you can select this option.
 Please note:

 - The "Remember Me" feature is browser-specific.
-If you select this option while using Chrome, and attempt to access the portal using Internet Explorer, Firefox, etc., you will still need to authenticate using Duo Two Factor Authentication.
+If you select this option while using Chrome, and attempt to access the portal using a different browser, such as Firefox, you will still need to authenticate using Duo Two Factor Authentication.

 - The "Remember Me" feature is device-specific.
 If you select this option while using your mobile phone to access a protected service, and then attempt to access the same service using your laptop, you will still need to authenticate using Duo Two Factor Authentication.